 Patient participants: 40 surgical patients, who require cholesteatoma surgery or tympanoplasty (surgical repair of perforated ear drum).

 Surgeon participants: Five surgeons with more than one year of experience in endoscopic ear surgery.
 The PI, three additional surgeons from SickKids and one surgeon from Toronto General Hospital will be asked to participate.

+The PI, Dr. Adrian James, is also a study participant.
+It is necessary to include him as there are few other experienced practitioners of this technique.
+His inclusion as a participant will not affect the integrity of the study: his motivation for conducting this research is to improve TEES instrument design so he would not benefit from any personal biases that might interfere with the integrity of the study.
+There is no financial conflict of interest as this project is run as a not-for-profit endeavour.

 Exclusion criteria